Theory of the $\beta$-Relaxation Beyond Mode-Coupling Theory: A Microscopic Treatment: A Brief Account of the mean-Field Scenario

 This concludes our brief discussion of the mean-field scenario of the dynamical glass transition.
-A comprehensive treatment is provided in Appendix \ref{app:critical_fluct_asymptotics} for the interested reader.
-While we have here only provided a mode-coupling-like treatment, we emphasize that a static mean-field treatment using replicas leads to the same asymptotic description \cite{rizzo2013supercooled}.
+While we have only discussed a mode-coupling-like treatment of critical fluctuations, we emphasize that a static mean-field approach using replicas leads to the same asymptotic description \cite{rizzo2013supercooled}.